cysouw/diathesis/text/c04_summaryEpi.md

 The epitheses listed in this chapter map out all grammaticalised verbal categories of the German language.
 However, it is crucial to realise that not every lexical verb can be combined with each of these constructions.
 Just as with diatheses, each epithesis has a limited domain of applicability, i.e. each epithesis has a specific set of verbs to which it can be applied (cf. [@sec:intro-domain-of-application]).
 It is a very worthwhile future endeavour to specify these domains in more detail than I have been able to do here.
 Additionally, this restricted applicability means that one cannot simply take a random lexical verb and paradigmatically list all different epithetical forms for this verb, like traditional grammars like to do with tense forms.
 Quite to the contrary, it becomes a matter of lexicographic research to determine for each individual verb which epitheses are possible.

 Epitheses mostly express a rather clear semantic content, but they are not obligatorily used to express that content.
-For example, the *pflegen+Infinitiv* epithesis, as mentioned above, expresses a habitual aspect.
+For example, the *pflegen+In­fi­ni­tiv* epithesis, as mentioned above, expresses a habitual aspect.
 However, this construction is far from the only way to express a habitual aspect in German.
 Habitual aspect will typically be expressed by a verb in the present tense with an adverbial phrase expressing the habitual recurrence, like *regelmäßig* 'regularly' or a concrete timeframe with *jeden*, like *jeden Morgen* 'every morning'.
-So, the characterisation of *pflegen+Infinitiv* as a habitual verb form is actually only part of the story.
+So, the characterisation of *pflegen+In­fi­ni­tiv* as a habitual verb form is actually only part of the story.
 What needs to be added in future research is a more detailed description of the kind of contexts in which this construction is actually used, in contrast to other options that are available to the speaker.

 This desideratum holds for all epitheses discussed here: it is necessary to specify what determines their usage.
-A famous case in point is the *werden+Infinitiv* construction, which is called *Futur* in the German grammatical tradition (see [@sec:infinitive-werden-modal]).
+A famous case in point is the *werden+In­fi­ni­tiv* construction, which is called *Futur* in the German grammatical tradition (see [@sec:infinitive-werden-modal]).
 This construction can indeed express events in the future, so the name *Futur* is not necessarily wrong.
 However, future events are much more commonly expressed with a verb in the present tense with a future time adverbial.
-So, a more detailed characterisation of the *werden+Infinitiv* is required to explain under what circumstances it is actually used.
+So, a more detailed characterisation of the *werden+In­fi­ni­tiv* is required to explain under what circumstances it is actually used.
 A description like 'expectation/presumption' is probably less flawed than 'future'.

 The epithetical constructions listed in this chapter are organised along the lines of the ~~TAME~~ categorisation (tense-aspect-modality-evidentiality).
 This subdivision is not always clear-cut, it is more of a continuum.
 This means that the placement of a specific construction in one or the other group is more a matter of practical convenience than of strict definitional categorisation.